MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 This article is part of a series that builds on the [Azure OpenAI end-to-end chat baseline architecture](baseline-openai-e2e-chat.yml).
 It's important that you familiarize yourself with the preceding architecture so that you can understand the changes that you need to make when deploying the architecture in an Azure landing zone application landing zone subscription.

 This article describes the architecture of a generative AI workload that deploys the same **baseline chat application** that uses resources outside the scope of the workload team.
-Those resources are shared among other workload teams and are centrally managed by an organization's platform teams.
+Those resources are shared among other workload teams and are centrally managed by the platform teams of an organization.
 Shared resources include networking resources for connecting to or from on-premises locations, identity access management, and policies.
 It's assumed that the organization uses Azure landing zones to ensure consistent governance and cost efficiency.

 As a workload owner, you can offload the management of shared resources to platform teams so that you can focus on workload development efforts.
 This article presents the workload team's perspective.
 Recommendations for the platform team are specified.

 > [!IMPORTANT]
 > **What are Azure landing zones?**
 >
 > Azure landing zones present two areas of an organization's cloud footprint.
 An application landing zone is an Azure subscription in which a workload runs.
-It's connected to the organization's shared platform resources.
+An application landing zone is connected to the organization's shared platform resources.
 Through that connection, the landing zone has access to the infrastructure that supports the workload, such as networking, identity access management, policies, and monitoring.
 A platform landing zone is a collection of various subscriptions that multiple platform teams can manage.
 Each subscription has a specific function.
 For example, a connectivity subscription provides centralized Domain Name System (DNS) resolution, cross-premises connectivity, and network virtual appliances (NVAs) that are available for platform teams to use.
 >
 > We recommend that you review [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone), its [design principles](/azure/cloud-adoption-framework/ready/landing-zone/design-principles), and [design areas](/azure/cloud-adoption-framework/ready/landing-zone/design-areas) to help you implement this architecture.